Nvim documentation: uganda

 District.
 The population is mostly farmers.
 Although people are poor, there

-is enough food.
-But this district is suffering from AIDS more than any other
+usually is enough food.
+But this district is suffering from AIDS more than

-part of the world.
+any other part of the world.
 Some say that it started there.
-Estimations are that 10
+Estimations are

 The children need a lot of help.
 The KCC is working hard to provide the needy